Types of Commercial Permits

 I still have questions?

-Schedule an appointment to speak with one of our counter planners, permit technicians or civil engineers.
+Schedule an appointment to speak with one of our permit technicians.
 We are more than happy to help answer any questions you may have.

 How to Apply

-In person permit, applications are handled on a first-come-first-served basis.
-Staff is available Monday through Friday from 8 a.m. to 5 p.m., except for City recognized holidays.
+In person permit applications are handled on a first-come-first-served basis.
+Staff is available Monday through Thursday from 10 a.m. to 3 p.m., except for City recognized holidays.
+To schedule an in person intake appointment you can use our online booking calendar OR you can speak with one of our Permit Technicians by email to help you set up an appointment.

 Once the permit application is deemed complete, the project will undergo plan review.
 Depending on the scope of the project, various departments within development services will review for code compliance.